 The HCCAC is a multidisciplinary institution with a mission to promote the complete healing of child victims of sexual abuse, as well as their families.
 Once sexual abuse has been disclosed, children needing therapeutic treatment or psychological testing are referred to The HCCAC's Therapy and Psychological (T&P) Services Department.
-The T&P team consists of five licensed psychologists, two doctoral psychology interns, master's level mental health clinicians, and interns with backgrounds in Social Work.
+The T&P team consists of four licensed psychology trainee, master's level mental health clinicians, and interns with backgrounds in Counseling.
 In addition, psychiatric services for evaluation, consultation, and ongoing medication management are available when necessary.
-We also have a Licensed Sex Offender Treatment Provider and two Affiliate-Sex Offender Treatment Providers (A-SOTP) who offer services to juveniles with sexually acting out behaviors through the BASE Program.
+We also have a Licensed Sex Offender Treatment Provider and three Affiliate-Sex Offender Treatment Providers (A-SOTP) who offer services to juveniles with sexually acting out behaviors through the BASE Program.

 Common treatment modalities include Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), Eye Movement Desensitization and Reprocessing (EMDR), Child and Family Traumatic Stress Intervention (CFTSI), family systems, psychodynamic, and play therapy.
-Other approaches may incorporate experiential and expressive components, such as art, sand tray, and animal assisted therapies.
+Other approaches may incorporate experiential and expressive components, such as art and sand tray therapies.
 Due to the diverse needs of our clientele, Spanish/English bilingual clinicians are available for psychological evaluation and all types of therapy.
 Supervision specifically related to each treatment modality and diverse populations, including bilingual intervention and psychological evaluation, is provided.
 In order to meet current standards issued by the National Children's Advocacy Center (NCAC), our program may request you to receive training in the evidence-based modalities approved by NCAC.
 Through the use of traditional and expressive therapies, clinicians are better able to provide services individually tailored to meet the needs of clients and their families within a culturally competent framework.